Springdale Planning Commission considers developments for more than 500 housing units

 The commission also approved:

-• Gray's Crossing, planned-unit development of 47 lots for cottage-style homes at the southwestern intersection of Har-Ber Avenue and Gene George Boulevard.
+• Gray's Crossing, a planned-unit development of 47 lots for cottage-style homes at the southwest corner of Har-Ber Avenue and Gene George Boulevard.
 A planned-unit development allows flexibility in building, with lot sizes, density, distance from the street and more determined by the development plan, rather than city requirements.
 The city must approve the plan and any changes.

 • Big Emma, a 77-unit development downtown on East Emma Avenue between Park Street and East Meadow Avenue.